 But, every now and then, he looked at them and was shocked by it, amazed by them.
 He was jealous of them, not because of the fact that they were identical, but because of the women they’d grown into.
 They had drastically different lives, but they focused so single-mindedly on their goals, and they had managed to achieve so much in their relatively short lives thus far.

 Still, He had always been the only one who could tell them without hesitation, and it had been years since anyone put them in identical outfits–but to look at them side by side, Oliver was still amazed sometimes by just how similar they still looked all these years later.

 But to see one practically dead to the world, and the other in such pain–It was almost too much for Oliver to bear.
 “I’m so sorry, Rowan.
 I wanted to fix this.
 I want Joss back.”
 Oliver covered his mouth after his outburst, yet a single strangled sob slipped through his fingers.

 Rowan gave him a cold, calculated look.
 “Ollie, when was the last time you slept?”

 “Sleeping isn’t helping anyone,” he responded quickly.
 Oliver knew better than to make the “enough for both of us” quip to Rowan.

 “It will help me.
-My life will be much better if my brother is some level of sane and if I don’t have to have him admitted for sleep deprivation.
+My life will be much better if my brother is some level of sane and if I don’t have to have him admitted into his own hospital stay for sleep deprivation.
 I know that sane is a stretch for you–but still, when was the last time you sleep?”

 “About seventy hours.”